-- 7.1 In busy Central London neighbourhoods such as Knightsbridge, walking and cycling 'active travel' are often the quickest ways of getting around.
+- 7.1 In busy Central London neighbourhoods such as Knightsbridge, walking and cycling 'active travel' - are often the quickest ways of getting around.
 They also often represent parts of longer journeys using buses or the London Underground in particular.
 In addition, they have benefits from improving health through exercise and reducing harmful vehicle emissions.
 Enabling 'active travel' is therefore an important objective for Knightsbridge.
-The intention is that all significant development in the Area will improve conditions for active travel and sustainable personal mobility. - 7.2 In Knightsbridge there is a clear distinction between the main arterial routes that carry the majority of traffic (i.e. Brompton Road, Exhibition Road, Knightsbridge, Kensington Gore, Kensington Road, Prince Consort Road and Queen's Gate), and the smaller network of roads that are internal to the area-(Local Roads).
-Both types of road offer an important opportunity to increase active travel.
-These are shown on the Policies Map. - 7.3 The application of the policies under this objective can contribute towards the achievement of SDGs 3, 7 and 11.
+The intention is that all significant development in the Area will improve conditions for active travel and sustainable personal mobility. - 7.2 In Knightsbridge there is a clear distinction between the main arterial routes that carry the majority of traffic (i.e. Brompton Road, Exhibition Road, Knightsbridge, Kensington Gore, Kensington Road, Prince Consort Road and Queen's Gate), and the smaller network of roads that are internal to the area.
+Both types of road offer an important opportunity to increase active travel. - 7.3 The application of the policies under this objective can contribute towards the achievement of SDGs 3, 7 and 11.